Azure/missionlz-edge/Setup.md

   pwsh ./src/scripts/import.ps1 -hubDomain <local ASH domain> [-UseDeviceAuthentication]
   ```

   *Note: Import will use the default value of AzureStackAdmin for adding an environment into the containers local Azure environment files.
 This will be based on the hubDomain value you enter which is basically the same portal domain you use to access the stamp minus the ‘portal’ or ‘adminportal’ part.
 Example: ‘region.localstamp.com’* .
-The activeDirectoryEndpoint parameter is defaulted to publicly accessible AAD endpoint of ‘<https://login.microsoftonline.com/>’ for logging into ASH, if this is different add that parameter and value.

 ## Using this container model to transport other market place items